johnathanvman/F6/index.md

 					}else{
 						Entrys[Entrys.length-1] += " I wonder what different journeys await us along either one..."
 					}
+					Entrys.push("I find multiple ways to take ahead of us."+choose([""," A signpost stands in the center, all the painted words have long since faded."," I wonder what different journeys await us along each choice..."," I hope we don't take the wrong path!"]))
 				}
 			}
 		}else if(map[party.y][party.x].tag == "Trail" || map[party.y][party.x].tag == "Road"){